 Two good things came from this.
 The horn speaks better.
 It just seems to have a little more power.
 And even better, this was a horn that suffered from the infamous "stuffy second D," as mentioned at the start of this blog.
 2nd D was both stuffy and sharp,* although it was possible to play 2nd D in tune with enough aforethought (memo to self: remember to lip down second D every bloody time).
 The "stuffiness" could probably be more accurately described as a "weak and unpredictable" 2nd D. What a pain.

-The cause of the problem was that I basically had two vent points open when playing 2nd D. The lower octave pip would be open, and right below it, the C# key was cracked open .006", creating a "ghost vent."
-The C# key is close to, but not quite, a natural venting point for 2nd D. The natural venting point is actually the palm D key.
+The cause of the problem was that I basically had two vent points open when playing 2nd D. The lower octave pip would be open, and right below it, the C# pad was cracked open .006", creating a "ghost vent."
+The C# pad is close to, but not quite, a natural venting point for 2nd D. The natural venting point is actually the palm D tone hole.
 Play low D and hit palm D instead of the octave register key.
-You'll generally get a nice 2nd D even with the pip closed (which is a traditional remedy for a stuffy D).
+You'll generally get a nice 2nd D even with the pip remaining closed (which is one traditional remedy for a stuffy D).
 But pressing the octave register and having C# leaking caused my horn to have a sharp and stuffy 2nd D (and probably other lesser intonation problems throughout both registers).

 Even though the C# leak was open and affecting every note below C# in both registers, it made itself most noticeable as a faulty ghost vent point for 2nd D. A tiny undetected leak on a horn might be barely noticeable, or might make one certain note a pain in the butt.

-But back to the "sucking" method of leak detection.
-There's nothing besides the pads on the lower horn that can leak, right?
+Now back to the "sucking" method of leak detection.
+There is nothing besides the pads on the lower horn that can leak, right?
 Wrong.
 Old Martin horns can leak around the tone holes if the solder corrodes.
-I also did a "fix without diagnosis" when I rebuilt my Martin.
+I also did a "fix without diagnosis" when I rebuilt my Martins.
 I wiped tung oil on the inside lip of the tone holes.
 If there was any pitting, crevices, corrosion, etc., the tung oil would plug the pitting and seal off the solder from further corrosive liquids.
 Keep in mind that tung oil takes several weeks to polmerize.
 Not really a problem unless you leave a fuzzy pad guard in during this time.

-Although I haven't actually come across leaking soldered tone holes, I have found a leak around an extruded tone hole.
+Although I haven't actually come across leaking soldered tone holes on any vintage Martins, I have found a leak around an extruded tone hole.
 I couldn't believe it when I found one.
 As tone holes are extruded, the thin brass of the body tube is forced to make a right angle bend.
-This can cause a stress crack in the metal that is basically invisible to the naked eye and, like the solder corrosion, may not be in a "straight line" through the horn such that light can emit from the leak.
+This can cause a stress crack in the metal that is basically invisible to the naked eye and, like solder corrosion, may not be in a "straight line" through the horn such that light can emit from the leak.

 Most of these flaws are probably sealed with lacquer during manufacturing and have no real effect, but this one wasn't.
 After finding it, I was able to put a leak light to this stress fracture and get a picture of it.
 This is the bottom of the Eb tone hole chimney, looking up from the bow.
 Click on the picture and it's right in the center.